tadpoles -arrival | daily care | development | morph | stage two | guarantee

 Grow-a-frogs are extremely easy to care for in classrooms, and students love to 'take turns' feeding their frogs and doing weekly partial water changes.

 Biology is defined as the "scientific study of life."
-We humbly submit that there is no book, CD, video or film which is better suited for studying life than the study of life itself.
+We humbly submit that there is no book, CD, YouTube video, Instagram picture or film which is better suited for studying life than the study of life itself.
 Grow-a-frog tadpoles and frogs are a remarkable way to study and appreciate life in your classroom !
 The scientific 'hands - on' metamorphosis observation of see-thru tadpoles to aquatic frogs will certainly stimulate the minds of your future scientists, doctors, veterinarians and ecologists as well as the fertile minds of all of your students including artists, musicians, and poets alike !
 Life is important !

 Over the course of time as students inevitably return to visit teachers from earlier grades, they are incredulous to learn that a frog they grew years ago when they were in the very same classroom is still alive and well all that time !